Abdullah-TU/Data-Science-and-Machine-Learning-Professional-Training/README.md

-# 📖 Integrify Assignments and exercises 🚀
+# 📖 Assignments and exercises 🚀